“And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you.” — Ephesians 4:32

 - Show your love for others by exercising random acts of kindness

-Kindness is something that must be demonstrated daily, otherwise, like anything else, it will not become a part of your life.
-Consider practicing these seven random acts of kindness and I guarantee you, you will not just see a difference in how you feel but in how others treat you also.
+Kindness is something that must be demonstrated daily, otherwise, it will not become a part of your life.
+Consider practicing these seven random acts of kindness and I guarantee you will not just notice a difference in how you feel but in how you are treated by others.

 - Affirm and encourage